Hate Plus Game Cover

 • “For as little gameplay as the original had, Hate Plus has even less.”

-The music in "Hate Plus" has been widely praised for its emotive and atmospheric qualities, effectively complementing the game's sci-fi setting and narrative depth.
-Many players highlighted specific tracks, such as "vision" and "dream," for their ability to enhance emotional engagement, while some noted that the soundtrack, though good, may not be as memorable as its predecessor.
-Overall, the soundtrack is considered a significant asset to the game, with recommendations to purchase it alongside the game itself.
+The music in "Hate Plus" has been widely praised for its emotive and atmospheric qualities, effectively complementing the game's sci-fi setting and narrative.
+Many players highlighted specific tracks, such as "vision," for their ability to enhance emotional engagement, while some noted that the soundtrack, though good, may not be as memorable as its predecessor.
+Overall, the soundtrack is considered a strong aspect of the game, with recommendations to purchase it alongside the game itself.

-• “I love the story, I love the characters (especially *mute), and I absolutely love the music.”
+• “I love the story, I love the characters (*mute especially), and I absolutely love the music.”

 • “The music in Hate Plus is awesome, just like the first game.”